NC2048/Equation-Invasion/README.md

-# Equation-Invasion
+# EquationInvasion
+ This is my CodeNinja Blackbelt Game Project in Unity

-King Slime has invaded and attacked your planet!
-It is your duty to save your people from the tyrant.
-Fight your way through three levels or trials, using your powers to defeat the minions and confront the King in the last fight.
+ King Slime has invaded your land!
+Go through 3 levels or trials, to confront the tyrant in the final battle.

+ You need to play with both your keyboards as well as your mouse.

+ Enjoy.